ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 * Configure a user for Git operations.
 * Install the Git package.

-Run the procedures from a session in your FreeNAS server.
+Run the commands from a session in your FreeNAS server.
 You can use the [FreeNAS shell][0]{: target="external"} for this purpose.

 To create a jail: